biojet-enviro/Biojet-Website/DEPLOYMENT.md

 3. Configure DNS settings with your domain provider

 ### 5. Repository-Specific URL
-If your repository name is not `biojet-website`, update the `astro.config.mjs`:
+The configuration is already set for the `biojet-website` repository.
+If your repository has a different name, update the `astro.config.mjs`:
 ```javascript
 export default defineConfig({
   site: 'https://yourusername.github.io',